ChrisAW22/GameRecord/README.md

   - Added a "Delete" button for each game within the `renderGames()` function
   - Implemented a `removeGameFromLocalStorage(gameObj)` function in `storage.js` to remove the game entry from localStorage
   - Updated the in-memory `games` array accordingly and re-rendered the list after deletion

+Step 10: Sorting Game Listings
+Objective:
+  Enable sorting of the game listing based on players, rating, difficulty, or playCount
+- Changes:
+  - Added a `<select>` element in `index.html` for sorting criteria
+  - Implemented the `sortGames(criteria)` function in `app.mjs` which sorts the `games` array based on the selected criteria
+  - Re-rendered the game list after sorting is applied